elastic/kibana/x-pack/test/ui_capabilities/README.md

-Here's what we wanna test for the different configurations for NavLinks
+# UI Capability Tests
+These tests give us the most coverage to ensure that spaces and security work indepedently and cooperatively.
+They each cover different situations, and are supplemented by functional UI tests to ensure that security and spaces independently are able to disable the UI elements.

-# Security and Spaces
+## Security and Spaces

 We want to test for all combinations of the following users at the following spaces.
 The goal of these tests is to ensure that ui capabilities can be disabled by either the privileges at a specific space, or the space disabling the features.

-## Users
+### Users
 anonymous user - don't know if we need this, we'll need to add it user with no kibana privileges - don't know if we need this, we'll need to add it superuser